Almasx/Yandex-Tooling/README.md

 ### 2.1 Page Loading Profile

 The page loading profile was written and saved to a file.
+Since file size is >25MB (~ 27MB), I uploaded zip file

 ### 2.2 Performance Metrics